 For permanent circuits, it is recommended that the final inspection should be made not later than 90 days before the first FIM event to be held.
-At this point all works should be completed.
+At this point, all works should be completed.

-To obtain a FIM homologation, the circuit must have previously received a national homologation.
+For new circuits, in order to obtain a FIM homologation, the circuit must have previously or simultaneously received a national homologation.